 Charles Darwin noted that living organisms change their physical and anatomical structure over a long period of time for better adaptations to the changing environment.
 The change is by natural process and those organisms which do not adjust to it, find it difficult to survive.
-This put forward the concept of natural selection and Darwin called it ‘Survival of the fittest’.
-Speciation is an evolutionary process which resulted in natural selection.
-Let’s learn more about the concept speciation and factors affecting speciation.
+This put forward the concept of natural selection and Darwin called it ‘Survival of the fittest.
+Speciation is an evolutionary process that resulted in natural selection.

 Factors Affecting Speciation

-Geographical Isolation: Due to some geographical changes few members of a species get isolated from other members.
+Due to some geographical changes, few members of a species get isolated from other members.
 Later, this isolated group grows in a different land and eventually evolves as a new species with new adaptations according to its environment.
-Natural selection and genetic drift have a major role to play in this.Let’s understand this as an example.
+Natural selection and genetic drift have a major role to play in this.

 Suppose earlier there was a species of flies living on land A. Some of them fed on dead animals.
-Evidently, there was a flood which washed off the dead animals and the flies feeding on them.
+Evidently, there was a flood that washed off the dead animals and the flies feeding on them.
 Consequently, a few groups of flies get isolated from the other members to another land B. The species on land A and land B are too far to unite.
-Moreover, the environmental conditions in land B are different from those on the mainland A. The groups of flies which now live in land B start to adapt themselves according to their environmental conditions.
+Moreover, the environmental conditions in land B are different from those on mainland A. The groups of flies which now live inland B start to adapt themselves according to their environmental conditions.
 Gradually, the individual’s structure and functions alter to give rise to a new species.
 This is speciation.

 The new species are different from the flies in mainland A as well as from the flies who got introduced to land B by the flood.
-Even if this new species was reintroduced to the mainland A, they would not mate with those flies.
+Even if this new species was reintroduced to mainland A, they would not mate with those flies.
 New species start to mate amongst themselves.
 Thus a population of new species arrives.